-The Organization did not have any receivables from inputs and layaway for the year ended December 31, 2022.
+The Organization did not have any receivables from inputs and layaway for the year ended December 31, 2023.

 Inputs and layaway revenue is reported in the amount that reflects consideration to which the Organization is entitled in exchange for providing services.
-These amounts do not include variable
+These amounts do not include variable consideration (reductions to revenue) for valuation discounts.
+Since the Organization's performance obligations are satisfied at a point in time, there was no adjustment to prior-year amounts.
+All respective geographical locations' farmers' revenues are presented above.

-As substantially all of its performance obligations relate to a bundle of service-type agreements with a duration of less than one year, the Organization has elected, as part of their adoption of the new revenue standard, to apply the optional exemption provided in ASU 2014-19 and, therefore, is not required to disclose the aggregate amount of the transaction price allocated to performance obligation that are unsatisfied or partially unsatisfied at the end of the reporting period.
+As substantially all of its performance obligations relate to a bundle of service-type agreements with a duration of less than one year, the Organization has elected, as part of its adoption of the new revenue standard, to apply the optional exemption provided in ASU 2014-19 and, therefore, is not required to disclose the aggregate amount of the transaction price allocated to performance obligations that are unsatisfied or partially unsatisfied at the end of the reporting period.